 Risks of CT scans include:

 CT scans expose you to more radiation than regular x-rays.
 Having many x-rays or CT scans over time may increase your risk for cancer.
-However, the risk from any one scan is small.
-You and your health care provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.
+However, the risk from any 1 scan is small.
+You and your provider should weigh this risk against the benefits of getting a correct diagnosis for a medical problem.

 Some people have allergies to contrast dye.

-Rarely, the dye may cause a life-threatening allergic response called anaphylaxis.
-Notify the scanner operator right away if you have any trouble breathing.
+Rarely, the dye may cause anaphylaxis.
+Notify the scanner operator right away if you have any trouble breathing or swallowing.
 Scanners come with an intercom and speakers, so the operator can hear you at all times.